ATVs on Wonga Beach

 Wonga Beach is located north of Mossman with almost 1000 residents.
 For many years, people have accessed the beach in various vehicles for both recreational and commercial purposes and this activity has become more popular in the last few years.
 Council officers have tried to manage this issue across the Shire by way of enforcement actions and infrastructure, with mixed results depending on the location.
 Wonga Beach is over 10 kilometres long, which is a large stretch of coastline for Council officers to patrol and regulate.

 Through a community consultation process in August 2018, the majority of those who responded indicated they supported the use of ATVs on the beach for recreational purposes.
-The Draft Wonga Beach Foreshore Management Plan sets out the approval process for this activity and provides actions for maintaining the environment in a sustainable way for future generations.
+The Wonga Beach Foreshore Management Plan sets out the approval process for this activity and provides actions for maintaining the environment in a sustainable way for future generations.
 It also identifies dog off-leash and on-leash areas and provides preliminary actions for dune protection and maintenance.

 ATV Community Group